needyamin/eCommerceLaravel/README.md

 ## 👤 Default Accounts

-After running the seeder, you can login with:
+After installation (via installer or manual seeding), you can login with:

 - **Admin Panel**: `http://localhost:8000/admin/login`
-  - Email: `needyamin@gmail.com`
+  - Email: The email you provided during installation (or `needyamin@gmail.com` if using manual seeding)
-  - Password: `needyamin@gmail.com`
+  - Password: The password you set during installation (or `needyamin@gmail.com` if using manual seeding)
   - Role: Super Admin (has all permissions)

 - **User Account** (Storefront):
-  - Email: `needyamin@gmail.com`
+  - Email: Same as admin email
-  - Password: `needyamin@gmail.com`
+  - Password: Same as admin password

-> **Note**: Both admin and user accounts use the same email.
-The admin account has the Super Admin role with all permissions automatically assigned.
+> **Note**: If using the web installer, you'll set custom admin credentials during installation.
+The installer automatically creates the admin account with Super Admin role and all permissions.

 ## 💳 Payment Gateways